triangledirt/books/RAPE!.md

 "This is exactly what theys talk about."

 "Oh, reading buddy."
 She reaches her hand out to mine, and we're touching while she talks.
 "You took me by surprise, I admit.
 And you're the last person I thought I'd be attracted to.
 But underneath your comical exterior, there's a certain honesty that means something to me.
-My girlfriends would think I'm crazy---to go out with someone who refers to women as bitches.
+My girlfriends would think I'm crazy—to go out with someone who refers to women as bitches.
 But I can see that you do it in kind of an endearing way."

 "So is we goin' out now?"